 (2) Facilitate international container transport by providing standards

 Nowadays every container used for international cargo transport must have a valid CSC approval.
-If not, it would not be able to move the equipment worldwide.
+Doesn’t matter if COC or SOC Container, it would not be able to move the equipment worldwide.

 What information is on a CSC plate?